Avoid Dehydration This Summer: Your Digestive Tract Will Thank You!

 dehydration this summer heading for blog

-A common misconception is that dehydration results solely from water loss, however, it can also stem from medication, caffeine and alcohol intake, and several other factors.
-Paired with long periods of time in the heat, cases of dehydration can escalate into more serious health issues affecting your gastrointestinal tract.
+A common misconception is that dehydration results solely from water loss, however, it can also stem from medication, caffeine, alcohol intake, and several other factors.
+Paired with long periods in the heat, cases of dehydration can escalate into more serious health issues affecting your gastrointestinal tract.

 Some of the effects dehydration can have on your digestive tract include: